GIScience/lulc-utility/README.md

 docker image push heigit/ca-lulc-utility:devel
 ```

+## Development

+### Linting

+Make sure to install the pre-commit hooks before contributing to the project: `pre-commit install`.

 [^1]: Note that for Neptune.ai, `debug` mode does not work.
 We suggest using `read-only` for testing.